 The Western Weekender has asked me to do a selection of articles on topics of interest to their readers.
-Arcade Game Emulators allows you to play old style arcade games on your phone on your PC or Mac.
+Arcade Game Emulators allow you to play old-style arcade games on your phone on your PC or Mac.

-As we grew up, most up had a game that defined our childhood.
+As we grew up, most of us had a game that defined our childhood.
 For me, that was playing Galaxian in the local milk bar.
 For you, it may have been an arcade game like Space Invaders, PacMan, SNES, Gameboy or a PlayStation.
-All most all of these platforms have emulators which can run on Android or Windows.
+Most of these platforms have emulators that can run on Android or Windows.

 Android Arcade Game Emulators

 Arcade game emulators can run on your Android device (or last week’s Android Emulator).
 They are all available on the Google Play Store; these emulators include

 - ClassicBoy: Runs Playstation, N64, GameBoy, Sega Games

 - EmuBox Nintendo DS, PSX, SNES, Gameboy and NES

 They are all easily and quickly set up and installed.